tachiyomiorg/website/website/src/docs/faq/general.md

 Any app proclaiming to be "**Tachiyomi for iOS**" is not by us and should be treated as a scam.

+## What is Tachiyomi Preview?
+**Tachiyomi Preview** is a regularly updated beta version of the app.
+It showcases potential upcoming features, but it's more prone to bugs and crashes.

+Ideal for users seeking the latest **Tachiyomi** experience, it's essential to [enable auto-backup](/docs/guides/backups#enabling-automatic-backups) to prevent library loss due to issues.

 ## How do I update from the F-Droid builds?
 **Tachiyomi** on **F-Droid** lacks official support, updates aren't guaranteed.